xSuperr/VanillaBlocks/README.md

 This plugin aims to add all blocks not included in PocketMine.
 As of right now the ExtendedBlocks plugin is required to add blocks with IDs above 255.

-Once PocketMine 4.0 Releases, the ExtendedBlocks plugin will no longer be required.

 ## Current Blocks:

 - [X] Ancient Debris